Nodes

 Request Aggregation and Validation

-• Iterate through all requests and separate them by type
+• Iterate through all requests and separate them by variant

-• Collect values that can have multiple instances (like output variables)
+• Collect output variables that can have multiple instances

 • Validate that required values were provided